annakelemen/annakelemen.github.io/posts/smell-ai.md

 6. There is some research on 'unconditional' behaviour associated with smell (pheromones).
 7. Creative IP such as captives, production processes, industry and sourcing knowledge are a business advantige.
 8. The future may be the creation of intense, safe, biodegradable captives and assisting fragrance testing and recommendation with AI.

+Much of the research has been done at Google Brain https://research.google/blog/digitizing-smell-using-molecular-maps-to-understand-odor/
+More on structure-odor relationship modeling can be found at https://arxiv.org/pdf/1910.10685